 As we are first and foremost a residence, we operate slightly differently to other Heritage sites.
-Tours run to work with the schedule of the Royal Hospital and its 300 In Pensioner residents.
+Tours run to work with the schedule of the Royal Hospital and its 300 residents.

-Our availability is limited and tours must be booked a minimum of 4 weeks in advance.
-Subject to availability the Times and Days that tours run are as follows:
+Subject to availability the times and days that tours run are as follows:

 Starting at 10:00 – Monday, Wednesday, Friday

 Please be aware that we are unable to run tours for the first 3 weeks of June and for all of December.

 |10 to 15 people||16 to 30 people||31 to 50 people|